curv3d/curv/examples/picker/README.md

 ```
 A *picker* expression specifies the type and range of values of the parameter,
 and also specifies what kind of value picker widget is used in the GUI.

+Since the `<identifier>` appears as a label in the GUI, we now support
+quoted identifiers, which can contain spaces and ASCII punctuation.
+For example, `'hello world'` is a quoted identifier, legal in any situation
+where a normal identifier is legal.

 Here are the currently supported picker expressions:
 * `checkbox` -- A boolean parameter (true or false), represented by